Market overview: Harbingers of the Trump administration

 100 = 01.01.2024

 This graphic shows the performance of government bonds from Switzerland, the USA and Germany in local currency.
 Price performance was volatile last year.
 The new year got off to a volatile start once again.
 No clear overall direction emerged during the first six months of the year.
-Bond markets registered impressive gains starting at the end of July, although, apart from the Swiss bond market, they have given back these gains since mid-September.
+Since the end of July, the bond markets have finally started to make gains again, and these have recently increased significantly.

 Source: SIX, Bloomberg Barclays